lancekindle/OtsuPyre/README.md

 Step 3 is integral to the speed of OtsuPyre.
 Assuming we are dealing with a standard image, the histogram and thresholds will both be scaled by 2, and therefore the error bounds are 2.
 Meaning a search for new thresholds can take place in a 5x5 area around each threshold, making the complexity for each iterative thresholds calculation O(5<sup>M</sup>).

-There are K iterations, which correlate to the original size of the histogram and the number of reductions / compressions taken before it was just small enough to fit the desired thresholds.
+There are K iterations, which correlate to the original size of the histogram and the number of reductions / compressions taken before it was just small enough to fit the desired thresholds, which leaves the general complexity as O(N<sup>M</sup> + (8 - K) * 5<sup>M</sup>)

 ## Efficiency Numbers